orbiting/crowdfunding-backend/README.md

 ```

 ### Dependencies
-This project uses the @project-r/auth-server and @project-r/auth-gui packages.
-You have to be part of the @project-r npmjs.org team to be able to `npm install` them.
+This project uses the @project-r/auth-server package.
+You have to be part of the @project-r npmjs.org team to be able to `npm install` it.
 You can also use them locally via `npm link`
 ```
 cd auth-server
 npm link
-cd ../auth-gui
-npm link
-cd ../users-and-roles
+cd ../cf_server
 npm link @project-r/auth-server
-npm link @project-r/auth-gui
 ```

 ### Run it
 ```
 npm install
-npm start       # <- starts react-scripts for client and nodemon for server
+npm start
 ```

 ## Production